• Skip to primary navigation

 You don't have to worry about an excellent presentation when you serve pickled beet hummus with shakshuka.

-Pickled beet hummus is a bright, creamy, sweet, and tangy paste-like dish that you can serve as an entrée or a side dish for shakshuka.
+Pickled beet hummus is a bright, creamy, sweet, and tangy paste-like dish that you can serve as an entrée or a side dish for shakshuka - for other pickled accompaniments, see pickled herring side pairings for seafood menus.

-Its vibrant pink hue will pop among other dishes and make your menu look stunning.
+Its bright pink hue will pop among other dishes and make your menu look striking.

 7. Grilled Onions and Zucchini